danielg0/fyp/report.md

 # Abstract {.unnumbered}

 Fast evaluation of new hardware ideas is important for effective architectural research.
 Representative sampling techniques such as SimPoint assist in this by estimating performance metrics from simulations of a part of a program.
-It has been shown that these estimates can be very accurate when simulation intervals are sufficently long.
+It has been shown that these estimates can be very accurate when simulation intervals are sufficiently long.
 This thesis introduces a technique for combining short and long simulation intervals with ML parameter optimisation techniques to find optimal hardware configurations.
 Our main contributions include:

-- Investigating the tradeoff between error and simulation time present when choosing a SimPoint set's interval size
+- Investigating the trade-off between error and simulation time present when choosing a SimPoint set's interval size
 - Discussing techniques for sub-sampling and super-sampling existing SimPoint BBV arrays to generate arrays with different interval sizes
 - Demonstrating the viability of combining multiple SimPoint sets of different interval sizes with modern ML techniques for parameter optimisation to find performant configurations
 - Presenting an implementation that can find global maximal configurations for given SPEC benchmarks with X% less simulation time than traditional techniques

-The tools this thesis introduces will contribute to making architectural design space exploration cheaper and wide searches feasible in future reasearch.
+The tools this thesis introduces will contribute to making architectural design space exploration cheaper and wide searches feasible in future research.

 # Introduction

 Modern computer architecture research often simulates how new designs would perform on existing benchmark suites like SPEC CPU 2017 [@speccpu2017].
-This is a lengthy process, with single runs taking weeks or months, a cost at odds with the desire to test many different configurations of hardware parameters (cache sizes and associativities, register counts, store queue lengths, etc.) to accurately identify globally minimaly configurations and build a Pareto front[^pareto].
+This is a lengthy process, with single runs taking weeks or months, a cost at odds with the desire to test many different configurations of hardware parameters (cache sizes and associativities, register counts, store queue lengths, etc.) to accurately identify globally minimally configurations and build a Pareto front[^pareto].
 As a result, much research has been done both on speeding up simulators and reducing the amount of instructions that must be simulated to get an accurate benchmark result.

 [^pareto]: The Pareto front is the set of "efficient" configurations which cannot be changed to improve on one metric (power usage, instructions per cycle, etc.) without another metric worsening.

 This has resulted in the development of SimPoint [@simpoint1], a tool for identifying the phases of execution present in a program using clustering algorithms and extracting samples representative of those phases, allowing for accurate estimation of metrics whilst executing a fraction of a full benchmark.
 The number of instructions that need simulating and error of a given set of SimPoints is influenced by several variables, including the size of those generated samples [@tracedoctor].

-In this document, we will explore multiple techniques for splitting and combining collected SimPoint samples, and measure the effect these techniques have on the error rate of the resultant samples.
+In this document, we explore multiple techniques for splitting and combining collected SimPoint samples, and measure the effect these techniques have on the error rate of the resultant samples.
 Using this, we show that from a single set of collected BBVs[^bbvs], we can construct several sets of SimPoint samples with a range of error rates and simulation times.

 [^bbvs]: Basic Block Vectors, for more see {@sec:simpoint}